haryunio/LibraryLight/LibraryLight API document.md

       - `{"success": false, "reason": "Something is wrong with the database."}`
       - `{"success": true, "libraryID": (the library ID), "libraryAPIToken": (the library API token)}`

-  - **To get the information about the user codes for the administrator's library** :x:
+  - **To get the information about the user codes for the administrator's library**
     - Request
       - `/API/administrator/getUserCodes` or `/API/admin/getUserCodes`
     - Parameters